The Edge of Destruction: In print

 A novelisation of this serial, written by Nigel Robinson, was published in hardback in May 1988, with a cover painting by Alister Pearson; the paperback was published by Target Books on 20 October 1988.
 Since Whitaker died before novelising his scripts, Robinson considerably expanded the serial for the book.
 An audiobook reading of the novelisation, narrated by William Russell, was published by BBC Audiobooks on CD on 31 August 2010.

 Home media

 An extract from the second episode, dubbed in Arabic, was included on the VHS release Doctor Who: The Hartnell Years in June 1991.
 The full story was first released on VHS in May 2000, alongside the pilot episode of An Unearthly Child.
 For the DVD release on 30 January 2006, the serial was released as part of Doctor Who: The Beginning alongside the preceding two stories, with several special features.
 An audio version of the serial, with linking narration by Ford, was released as a vinyl record by Demon Records on 2 May 2024, as part of Record Store Day.
+The Edge of Destruction was added to BBC iPlayer on 1 November 2023 alongside most other serials.